-Aside from its sheer beauty, the Langtang Valley is a popular trekking destination because of its relative accessibility from Kathmandu.
-The Gauri Shankar Conservation Area (GSCA) is just a little further east, but is visited less often, somewhat overshadowed by the Langtang Valley and also the Everest region, which lies just to its east.
+The Gaurishankar Conservation Area (GSCA), is just a little further east, but can be somewhat overshadowed by the Langtang Valley and the Everest region, which lies just to its east.

-Langtang Valley trek
+1. Langtang Valley trek

 The Langtang Valley has long been a popular trek because it can be reached quite easily from Kathmandu, within a day’s drive.
 Start at Syabrubesi and follow the Langtang River up.
 The cool, damp forests give way to wide open pasturelands (complete with grazing yaks) and the Langtang range encircles the valley.
 There are also interesting Buddhist stupas and stone prayer walls along the way.

-Lake Gosainkunda trek
+2. Lake Gosainkunda trek

-Tamang Heritage Trail
+3. Tamang Heritage Trail

 The trail follows high farmland and passes through villages inhabited by Tamang people, an ethnic group descended from Tibetans.
 Accommodation is in homestays, so you can learn about the traditional way of life in the mountains of Nepal.
 The focus is on cultural interaction.
 Like many other treks in the area, the starting point is the town of Syabrubesi.

-Ruby Valley trek
+4. Ruby Valley trek

-The Ruby Valley trek is a relatively low-altitude trek, with a maximum altitude of 4200 metres at the Pangsang Pass.
+The Ruby Valley trek is a relatively low-altitude trek, with a maximum altitude of 4,200 metres at the Pangsang Pass.
 Although it is not a highly strenuous trek, there are a lot of ups and downs, so a good level of fitness is needed - as on any trek in Nepal!
 The trek is full of views of green farmland, rice fields, a river valley, and soaring grassy mountains to either side of the trail.

 The trail can be accessed quite easily from Kathmandu, starting at Darkha Phedi or Syabrubesi, about seven hours’ drive from the capital.
 There is not much tourist development on this trail, so accommodation is mostly in homestays and local lodges.
 But, that means you’ll get many opportunities to interact with local people.

-Numbur Cheese Circuit trek
+5. Numbur Cheese Circuit trek

-Rolwaling and Tashi Lapcha Pass Trek
+6. Rolwaling and Tashi Lapcha Pass Trek

 The trek starts at the edge of the Gaurishankar Conservation Area, northeast of Kathmandu, and follows the Rolwaling River up the valley.
-Highlights include views of Mount Gaurishankar (7134 metres), as well as the Ramdung Glacier and the high-altitude Tsho Rolpa Lake.
+Highlights include views of Mount Gaurishankar (7,134 metres), as well as the Ramdung Glacier and the high-altitude Tsho Rolpa Lake.
 After crossing the high pass, descend into the Khumbu Valley and end the trek in Lukla (with a flight back to Kathmandu).
 Trekkers on this under-visited route will experience the remote Rolwaling Valley, as well as the popular Khumbu Valley, on the way to Everest Base Camp.